 For odd dimension $d$, and all numbers $n$ of qudits, a Clifford-covariant Wigner function satisfying the conditions \hyperlink{OB}{(OB)}, \hyperlink{SW1}{(SW1)}--\hyperlink{SW4}{(SW4)} has been explicitly constructed in \cite{GrossThesis}.
 In the present formalism, the existence of a Clifford-covariant Wigner function satisfying \hyperlink{OB}{(OB)} follows by Observation~\ref{PhiOdd} and Theorem~\ref{C1b-cov}.

-In even dimension we have the following result. \begin{Theorem} If the local dimension $d$ is even, then for any number $n$ of local systems, a Clifford-covariant Wigner function satisfying \hyperlink{OB}{(OB)} does not exist. \end{Theorem} To prove the above theorem, we first establish the following statement.
+In even dimension we have the following result. \begin{Theorem} If the local dimension $d$ is even, then, for any number $n$ of local systems, Clifford-covariant Wigner functions satisfying \hyperlink{OB}{(OB)} do not exist. \end{Theorem}

+{\em{Remark:}} There is a related no-go theorem in~\cite{Schmid}, addressing the impossibility of positive representation of the stabilizer sub-theory in even dimension.
+Here, we assume much less about Wigner functions than the related no-go theorem in~\cite{Schmid}, namely only (OB).
+We point out specifically that the assumption of diagram preservation is not required.

+Furthermore, a special instance of Theorem~\ref{WiCovEven} was proved in \cite{Zhu2}, namely for the multi-qubit case of $n>1$, $d=2$.
+This result is based on the fact---proved in the same paper---that the multi-qubit Clifford groups are unitary 3-designs.
+However, this property does not extend to other even dimension except powers of 2 \cite{ZachWebb}.

+{\em{Remark:}} From the perspective of QCM, Theorem~\ref{WiCovEven} can be bypassed.
+Namely, as explained in Section~\ref{vari}, no computational power is lost in QCM if the Clifford gates are dispensed with.
+This holds even though such gates are by convention part of QCM \cite{BK,NegWi}.
+If no Clifford gates occur, then the breakdown of Clifford covariance is no problem for the classical simulation.
+The computational power, and hence the hardness of classical simulation, rests with the Pauli measurements.

+To prove Theorem~\ref{WiCovEven}, we first establish the following statement about the cohomology class $[\Phi_{\text{\upshape cov}}]$ for the $n$-qudit Clifford group.

 \begin{Lemma} For all even local dimensions $d$ and all qudit numbers $n$, it holds that $[\Phi_{\text{\upshape cov}}]\neq 0$. \end{Lemma}